Man Utd warned Haaland transfer won't happen as Ince highlights Roy Keane's horrendous tackle on his father...

 "The point was about closing the gap on City, on Liverpool and Chelsea.
 They have got these elite managers and players want to go and play for them.

-"Whoever we get in, it has to be someone that can attract players that want to play their style.
+"[Whatever manager] we get in, it has to be someone that can attract players that want to play their style.
 United have to get it right this time.
-They need to get this manager and stick with them for three or four years.
+They need to get this manager and stick with them for three or four years."

 Who could Man Utd target in the summer transfer window?